 Are you ready for some tail flippin' fun while riding thrilling coasters, zipping down waterslides and meeting wild animals?
-The SeaWorld Parks and Entertainment locations in Florida reopened in July after temporary closures due to COVID-19 with new policies and procedures that still currently remain in place.
+The SeaWorld Parks and Entertainment locations in Florida reopened in June 2020 after temporary closures due to COVID-19 with new policies and procedures, some of which are still currently in place.
 This lineup includes SeaWorld Orlando, Aquatica Orlando, Discovery Cove, Busch Gardens Tampa and Adventure Island.
 We've made quite a few visits (and will continue to hop back) so we can keep you informed as things change!

 We feel fortunate that we've been able to watch holiday fireworks at Busch Gardens Tampa and trick-or-treat at SeaWorld Orlando.
 What we've found impressive about the SeaWorld Parks events is that each event feels the same as past years despite the modifications.
-Next up is SeaWorld's Seven Seas Food Festival!
+SeaWorld's Electric Ocean is hoppening right now!
 Also, we CANNOT WAIT until Ice Breaker launches its first guests at SeaWorld Orlando and Iron Gwazi debuts its makeover at Busch Gardens Tampa.
-Tad especially has been watching both of the rides' progress, and he hopes to be among the first frogs to ride them when they open in spring 2021.
+Tad especially has been watching both of the rides' progress, and he hopes to be among the first frogs to ride them when they open later in 2021.

 If you're planning a trip to any of the SeaWorld Parks in Florida anytime soon, here is everything you can expect!

 What You Should Know About Visiting SeaWorld Orlando

 Arriving at the Park